momoathome/Budget-Calculator/README.md

     pnpm dev
     ```

     You may also want to check if there are any updates to the dependencies.
-Do so by running taze, but note that breakages may occur.
+Do so by running taze.

     ```bash
     pnpm taze